The Slide Show/ Neckerchief Slides

 Fly Slide

 The tie slide I like best is the Fly Slide.
-You take a milk cap lid and fill it with
+You take a milk cap

-Elmer's glue and have the Cubs check their windows for dead flies and the flies
+lid and fill it with Elmer's glue and have the Cubs check their windows

-are put in the Elmer's glue.
-I used plastic flies for the ones I made.
+flies for the ones I made.
 Yvonne Graham YLGRAHAM@aol.comBuena

-Park, CA (Note: I did one with a dead June bug from
+Park, CA (Note: I did one with a dead June bug from my porch, and

-dead bug slides, for sure! ---LLM) Return to Table of Contents
+slides, for sure! ---LLM) Return to Table of Contents

-Mini
+Mini Clipboard

-Saw this in Boy's Life some years back and have had lots
+Saw this in Boy's Life some years back and have had lots of comments on

-spring clip to the top. (or use a binder clip) Attach something to the back to
+clip to the top. (or use a binder clip) Attach something to the back to

-hold the neckerchief--I used a small ring of metal but you could use a ring of
+hold the neckerchief--I used a small ring of metal but you could use a

-Beaver Dam, Wisc.
+Dam, Wisc.
 Scoutmaster, Troop 736 Return to Table of Contents

 Stress Indicator Neckerchief Slide

-Materials: several 12-inch pieces of telephone wire,
+12-inch pieces of telephone wire, various colors

 - Put two or more pieces of wire next to each other.